-You might know Brussel sprouts from Christmas dinners only, but there is a lot more to this vegetable than that.
+You might know Brussels sprouts from Christmas dinners only, but there is a lot more to this vegetable than that.
 This vegetable is a mini version of cabbage.
 Not in taste, of course, but In appearance.
 It looks precisely like cabbage, but the only difference is that it is super tiny.
-On average, a Brussel sprout is about 1 ½ to 4 inches in diameter.
+On average, a Brussels sprout is about 1 ½ to 4 inches in diameter.

 Did you know that it is among the oldest vegetables that were ever cultivated?
 Brussel sprouts are said to have been cultivated in the 5th century.
 However, it wasn’t until the 13th century that its cultivation and consumption were known in Brussel, Belgium.
 That’s how it got its name.

 The answer is yes!
 You can definitely freeze Brussels sprouts.
 Now If you are thinking, why would you want to do that, it’s because this vegetable lasts for a few months only.
 If you freeze them, you can use them whenever you want.
 Isn’t that amazing?

 There are so many ways you can cook Brussels sprouts.
 And when you have them frozen in your kitchen, you can use them whenever you want.
 Brussels sprouts last for five days in a refrigerator.
 After that, their flavor starts to change.
 So, the most convenient way to preserve their authentic flavor is by freezing them.

 However, you should keep in mind that the right way of freezing any vegetable is not buying it fresh from the grocery store and place it in the freezer.
 In fact, it will ruin the produce.
 The right way to preserve a vegetable requires time, effort, and skill.
 If you are not sure about the third point, don’t worry; we will tell you all about freezing this great vegetable in the proper manner.